-Dr Amelia Stephens graduated from University of Queensland and is currently completing her Fellowship for RACGP.
-She will be working part-time at Clayfield Medical Centre in 2015 as well as another part-time position at the University of QLD as Associate Lecturer/Academic Registrar furthering her interests in medical education and research.
-Amelia has a deep interest in Women’s health, and also equally enjoys exploring Men’s and Children’s health.
-Additional skills - insertion and removal of contraceptive implants.
+Dr Amelia Stephens graduated from University of Queensland and is a qualified GP.
+She works at Clayfield Medical Centre as well as at the University of QLD Faculty of Medicine in medical education and research.
+Amelia enjoys all aspects of General Practice - Men's, Women's and Children's health, has done further training to support with mental health and enjoys working with anyone to support their wellbeing.
+Additional skills include insertion and removal of hormone implants.

 Workdays: Mondays, Tuesdays, Fridays, some Saturdays